ARM-software/abi-aa/buildattr64/buildattr64.rst

 `A`, <length 0x23,0x0,0x0,0x0>, "aeabi-feature-and-bits", 1, 0, 0, 1, 1, 1, 2, 1

 Produces two subsections.
-The values for *optional* and *parameter-type* have been given explicitly.
 Numbers have been used to set the tag values with comments showing the human readable names.
+This form can be useful when it is not known if the assembler will recognise the Tag name.

 .. code-block:: asm

-    .aeabi_subsection aeabi-feature-and-bits, 1, 0
+    .aeabi_subsection aeabi-feature-and-bits, optional, ULEB128
     .aeabi_attribute 0 /*Tag_Feature_GCS*/, 1

-    .aeabi_subsection aeabi-pauthabi, 0, 0
+    .aeabi_subsection aeabi-pauthabi, required, ULEB128
     .aeabi_attribute 0 /*Tag_PAuth_Platform*/, 1
     .aeabi_attribute 1 /*Tag_Pauth_Schema*/, 1